MWers/prerender-varnish/README.md

 # prerender-varnish

-prerender-varnish is an example Varnish configuration for serving pre-rendered HTML from Javascript pages/apps using [prerender.io](http://prerender.io/).
+prerender-varnish is a Varnish configuration for serving pre-rendered HTML from Javascript pages/apps using [prerender.io](http://prerender.io/).

 ## Using prerender-varnish